MYSTERY OF THE MINER GHOST’S MESSAGE: CHAPTER THREE

 I’d be surprised if he didn’t.”
 Fast, high-pitched piano chords pounded out, playing a slow rising song with a sound of exreme urgency.
 Another lady began crying close by.
 Her cries shook the darkness as she yelled out:

 Silence falls there, silence falls there, silence falls there.
 They will never be heard again.
 They will never move again.
 They are dead, they are still, they are silent…” The sour piano song played faster and faster.
 The floor started vibrating.
 The walls began booming around them.
-Faint dark orange lights in the form of cracks at the top.
+Faint dark orange lights formed cracks at the top.
 Then the face of the grandfather appeared in a ghostly reflection across the wall.
 He stared out with a burning, intense angry gaze.
 Sharp whistling continued to fall in the heavy chilling dark.
 The two kids began to make out the murky outlines of the high trees.
 Then the grandfather yelled out:

 IT WAS YOU!
 IT WAS YOU!
 YOU DID THIS, AND I’LL FIND YOU CADE MAYSON!”